asasli/HE_Cyl/README.md

-# Hydrostatic Equilibrium for uniformly rotating cylindrical polytropes
+# Hydrostatic Equilibrium of niformly rotating cylindrical polytropes

 A detailed analysis of how to track the surface of cylindrical polytropes.